kiwidamien/color_picker/README.md

 ```
 https://github.com/USERNAME/color_picker/
 ```
-but the URL for your project
+but the URL for your homepage should be
 ```
 https://USERNAME.github.io/color_picker/
 ```